 Nadia The Girl Who Couldn’t Sit Still by Karlin Gray, illustrated by Christine Davenier

-This lovely biographical picture book introduces a new generation to the hard-working Nadia Comaneci of Romania . . . how she loved to move, discovered gymnastics, failed, practiced and then won seven perfect 10s at the Olympics in 1956.
+This lovely biographical picture book introduces a new generation to the hard-working Nadia Comaneci of Romania . . . how she loved to move, discovered gymnastics, failed, practiced, and then won seven perfect 10s at the Olympics in 1956.
 The illustrations make me want to move, they’re absolutely spot-on for this sweet, true story.

 Helen Thayer’s Arctic Adventure: A Woman and a Dog Walk to the North Pole by Sally Issacs, illustrated by Iva Sasheva

-At age 50, Helen will walk to magnetic north pole — a harrowing journey with ice storms, polar bears, and a lack of food.
+At age 50, Helen will walk to the magnetic north pole — a harrowing journey with ice storms, polar bears, and a lack of food.
 She and her dog, Charlie, take it day by day and make it.
 This is a well-written, exciting true story adventure of courage and determination.